manucanadas/walk-me/README.md

 git commit -m “readyToMerge”
 ```

-## 6. Pull master into your branch, open VScode & deal with the conflicts there.
+## 6. Pull Development into your branch, open VScode & deal with the conflicts there.

 ```
-git pull origin master
+git pull origin Development
 code .
 ```
 ## 7. Vscode